SuryakantKulkarni/100-Days-Of-DevOps-KodeKloud-Challenge-Series/Tasks/Day-47.md

 ---

 ## Task Overview
-A python app needed to be Dockerized, and then it needs to be deployed on `App Server 1`.
+A python app needs to be Dockerized, and then it needs to be deployed on `App Server 1`.
 We have already copied a `requirements.txt` file (having the app dependencies) under `/python_app/src/` directory on `App Server 1`.
 Further complete this task as per details mentioned below:

 - Create a `Dockerfile` under `/python_app` directory: